DataFire/Integrations/integrations/generated/google_dfareporting/README.md

     * items `string`
   * creativeOptimizationConfiguration [CreativeOptimizationConfiguration](#creativeoptimizationconfiguration)
   * defaultClickThroughEventTagProperties [DefaultClickThroughEventTagProperties](#defaultclickthrougheventtagproperties)
+  * defaultLandingPageId `string`: The default landing page ID for this campaign.
   * endDate `string`: Date on which the campaign will stop running.
 On insert, the end date must be today or a future date.
 The end date must be later than or be the same as the start date.
 If, for example, you set 6/25/2015 as both the start and end dates, the effective campaign run date is just that day only, 6/25/2015.
 The hours, minutes, and seconds of the end date should not be set, as doing so will result in an error.
 This is a required field.
   * eventTagOverrides `array`: Overrides that can be used to activate or deactivate advertiser event tags.
     * items [EventTagOverride](#eventtagoverride)